BRG-teaching/CSDI_2022/course-material/iv.-algebraic-gs/iv-exercise.md

 ![Fig-1-3](../../.gitbook/assets/cantilever_steps.png)

 1. Define two anchor points on the cliff and the direction of the reaction force.
-2. Find the rightest point in the arch.
+2. Find the support of the arch on the right side.
 3. Form find the arch under self weight of the deck.
+(Hint: tutorial part 3)
 4. Transfer the load on the arch to the upper chord.
-5. Construct the arch-cable using the form-found arch.
+5. Rebuild the entire the geometry and analyse it again in IGS to obtain the final force diagram.

 Based on your form-found arch-cable structure, answer the following questions.
 * Assume that the load on the structure is no longer uniform.
-Could you propose a modification so that the structure is stable under the following loads (Fig-1-4)?
+Could the arch-cable cantilever structure take non-uniformly distributed loads?
+If not, could you propose a modification so that the structure is stable under the following loads (Fig-1-4)?
 Hint: Topological modification is allowed.

 ![Fig-1-4](../../.gitbook/assets/cantilever_unequal.png)

 * Assume that we want to achieve constant force in the lower chord.
 Is it possible to find a design solution considering the current support locations?
 If it's possible, compute the final results.
 If it's not possible, could you propose a solution so that constant force can be achieved?
-Hint: changing the support locations and cantilevering span is allowed.
+Hint: changing the support locations is allowed.

 # Task 3: Design your bridge

-In task 3, we will build a bridge connecting the left cliff and the right island(Fig-1-4).
+In task 3, we will build a bridge connecting the left cliff and the middle island, and a cantilever viewing platform(Fig-1-4).
 The distance between the left cliff and the middle island is 30 meters.
-The distance between the middle island and the right island is 15 meters.
+The cantilever span is 15 meters.

 ![Fig-1-4](../../.gitbook/assets/bridge_design.png)

 Assume that:
 * The weight of the deck is 5 kN/m.
-The weight should be equally distributed along the span.
-However, you are free to divide the deck in as many slices as you want.
+The weight should be uniformly distributed along the span.
+However, you are free to divide the deck as many slices as you want.

-* Due to the soil property, the bridge cannot be anchored on the right island.
-You are allowed to anchor anywhere on the left cliff, and on the peak of the middle island.
-The deck that is supported by the middle island and hangs over the right island can be longer than 15 m.
+* You are allowed to anchor anywhere on the left cliff and the middle island.
 * In your design the deck does not need to remain horizontal.

-* Be creative :)

 Propose two bridge designs.
-One should be made of trusses, and the other one of arch-cable.
+In the first design, the span and the cantilever are two independent structure.
+One of them should be an arch-cable and the other one should be a truss.
+In the second design, the bridge and the viewing platform have to be a single structure.
+Solve it using a combination of trusses and arch-cable, or only arch-cable.

 ## Deliverables